Seeing the Bigger Picture: 3D Latent Mapping for Mobile Manipulation Policy Learning: Introduction

 In this work, we advocate for an alternative \emph{3D map-based} design that conditions robot policy learning on an explicit 3D representation of the environment.
 A growing body of recent work explores 3D scene representations for manipulation.
 Some methods lift 2D foundation-model features into 3D on a per-frame basis \cite{gervet2023act3d, ke20243d, ze2023gnfactor, wang2024gendp}.
 Another line of work encodes raw point cloud observations directly with specialized 3D backbones \cite{ze20243d, yang2024equibot}.
 While both families preserve geometry and enhance local scene understanding, reconstructing the scene from scratch at each time step compromises temporal consistency and hinders long-horizon reasoning.
 Complementary efforts fuse multiview observations into feature fields offline \cite{rashid2023language, shen2023distilled, wang2023d}.
 Although these feature fields improve multiview consistency, they are confined to tabletop setups where the entire workspace remains visible at every time step and cannot adapt on the fly to novel views.

 A key idea in this paper is to condition the robot policy on global features obtained from a persistent 3D map (see \cref{fig:teaser}), built incrementally from streaming observations.
 Persistent maps have long benefited robot navigation \cite{durrant2006simultaneous, cadena2016past}, yet their potential to enhance manipulation remains under-explored.
 Such maps offer two key advantages for mobile manipulation.
 First, they act as \emph{spatial memory}, offering global visibility of object locations and task goals while mitigating occlusions from the current field of view.
-Second, by accumulating information over time, they provide \emph{long-term context} that enables policies to reason beyond short observation windows. \cref{fig:teaser}{b} shows a latent map containing spatially grounded language features, generated by our method. \cref{fig:teaser}{c} illustrates that a policy conditioned on the map may attend to the entire scene during task execution and leverage spatially and temporally extended context.
+Second, by accumulating information over time, they provide \emph{long-term context} that enables policies to reason beyond short observation windows. \cref{fig:teaser}{b} shows a latent map containing spatially grounded language features, generated by our method. \cref{fig:teaser}{c} illustrates that a policy conditioned on the map may attend to the entire scene, leveraging spatially and temporally extended context.

 \textbf{Contributions.} We present \emph{Seeing the Bigger Picture} (\AlgName), an end-to-end policy learning method operating directly on an incrementally constructed 3D latent feature map.
 We propose a modular design that comprises (i) a \emph{scene-specific} latent feature grid that aggregates and compresses multiview visual observations, and (ii) a \emph{pre-trained}, \emph{scene-agnostic} decoder that reconstructs target embeddings (\eg, CLIP \cite{radford2021learning}) from the latent features and generalizes to diverse scenes.
 During task execution, our approach enables online optimization of latent features by using the pre-trained decoder.
 To harness the 3D latent map in mobile manipulation tasks, we propose a 3D feature aggregator that summarizes the spatially distributed features into a compact \emph{global map token} that provides global context to support robot policy learning.
-The global map token can be integrated as an additional input into a behavior cloning or reinforcement learning policy, and we show that the resulting policy achieves improvements in long-horizon reasoning and task execution.
+The global map token can be integrated into a behavior cloning or reinforcement learning policy, and we show that the resulting policy improves long-horizon reasoning and task execution.
+Our contributions are summarized as follows. \begin{itemize} \item We propose a mapping approach that incrementally builds a 3D map of latent features.
+Its modular design decouples scene-specific feature optimization from a scene-agnostic feature decoder, enabling generalization across different environments.